kulbinskim/Markov-chain-spectral-gap-confidence-intervals/README.md

 This is my implementation of an algorithm proposed in the paper Mixing Time Estimation in Reversible Markov Chains from a Single Sample Path by Daniel Hsu, Aryeh Kontorovich, and Csaba Szepesvári.
-You can check out the paper via this archive [link](https://arxiv.org/abs/1506.02903).
+You can check out the paper on arXiv via this [link](https://arxiv.org/abs/1506.02903).
 The implementation was originally a part of my master's thesis in the Math and CS Department at the University of Wrocław.

 ## Description of the problem